 What is TJIMO?

-The Thomas Jefferson Intermediate Math Open (TJIMO) is a contest that the Thomas Jefferson Varisty Math Team holds for middle schools in the Washington, DC area.
+The Thomas Jefferson Intermediate Math Open (TJIMO) is a contest that the Thomas Jefferson Varsity Math Team holds for middle schools in the Washington, DC area.
 Students learn a variety of problem-solving strategies from experienced VMT student coaches and apply these strategies in a mathematics competition.

 How Does the Contest Work?